 - Rinse all cans and bottles before putting them in the recycling.

 - Check areas where you store potatoes and onions regularly.

 - Try using a sprig of the fresh herb rue near your produce as a deterrent for fruit flies and other house flies.

 - Use a fruit fly trap to get rid of adult flies.

 There are commercial fruit fly traps, but making your own is just as effective.
 Here are a couple of options.

 - Fill a small jar ¼ to ½ full of apple cider vinegar (other types will not be as effective, although beer will work in a pinch).
 Cover the pot with plastic wrap sealed with a rubber band and punch a few holes in the plastic wrap.
 You must replace the vinegar every week or so as it loses effectiveness.

 - Fill a small glass with apple cider vinegar and add a few drops of dishwashing liquid.
 Fruit flies will land on the vinegar, and the soap will cause them to drown.

 When Homemade Traps Just Aren’t Enough

-If you’re sick of dealing with fruit flies, or any other flying insects in your home, call out the experts at ABC Home & Commercial Services.
-We can send out experts to inspect your home for places flies may be entering and identify areas where they’re breeding.
+If you’re sick of dealing with fruit flies or other flying insects in your home, call the experts at ABC Home & Commercial Services.
+We can send out experts to inspect your home for places flies may enter and identify areas where they’re breeding.
 With a helping hand from our staff, we can help make your house fly-free in no time!